OlivierLDff/NetUdp/Readme.md

 ### EchoClientServer

 This example demonstrate an echo between a server and a client.
-Server send a packet to a client, the client reply the same packet. `Ctrl+C` to quit.
+Socket send a packet to a client, the client reply the same packet. `Ctrl+C` to quit.

 ```bash
 $> NetUdp_EchoClientServer --help